OutSystems/docs-bestpractices/src/architecture/data/archive.md

 * **Light archiving:** Archived data can be searched and displayed along with non-archived data.

-* **Historical archiving:** Archived data is not accessible and serves for auditing or historical purposes only.
+* **Historical archiving:** Archived data isn't accessible and serves for auditing or historical purposes only.

 #### Light archiving

-This approach should be considered when archived data must be **searchable** in the archive catalog, and eventually **recovered into the main catalog**.
+You should consider this approach when the archived data must be **searchable** in the archive catalog, and eventually **recovered into the main catalog**.

 This section details a light archiving architecture and mechanism that minimizes the impact on the main applications and processes, and is easy to implement and maintain in OutSystems.